72nd/feti-ng/README.md

 ## Generate the schedule

 This Python script takes the data from a Baserow instance and generates a `schedule.json`.
+Please note that you have to manually edit some fields in the JSON (like for the event name).
+This fields start with »TODO«.

 ### Installation